pintergreg/software-engineering/lectures/08_patterns.md

 source: [Layers in software architecture](https://medium.com/@sagar.hudge/layers-in-software-architecture-c8cc16329ff6) by Sagar Hudge [@hudge2024layers]
 :::

-## how separating parts helps to design an architecture?
+## how separating layers helps to design an architecture?

-- [separation of concerns]{.background-color-lightblue}: each component has a clear responsibility, making the codebase easier to understand, maintain, and modify
+- [separation of concerns]{.background-color-lightblue}: each element has a clear responsibility, making the codebase easier to understand, maintain, and modify
-- [modularity and reusability]{.background-color-lightblue}: parts (components or services) that can be used across different parts of the application or even other projects
+- [modularity and reusability]{.background-color-lightblue}: elements (components or services) that can be used across different parts of the application or even other projects
-- [scalability]{.background-color-lightblue}: changes in one part (e.g., database layer) do not necessarily affect others, easier to replace one as the software scales
+- [scalability]{.background-color-lightblue}: changes in one element (e.g., database layer) do not necessarily affect others, easier to replace one as the software scales
-- [ease of testing]{.background-color-lightblue}: each part can be tested individually
+- [ease of testing]{.background-color-lightblue}: each element can be tested individually

 ::: {.text-smaller}
 source: [Layers in software architecture](https://medium.com/@sagar.hudge/layers-in-software-architecture-c8cc16329ff6) by Sagar Hudge [@hudge2024layers]